fortran-lang/fortran-lang.org/learn/best_practices/type_casting.md

 General Structure
 -----------------

-Define general structure or two which encompass the variations you actually need (or are even remotely likely to need going forward).
-This single structure type or two can then change if needed as future needs/ideas permit but won't likely need to change from passing, say, real numbers to, say, and instantiation of a text editor.
+Define a general structure which encompass the variations you actually need (or are even remotely likely to need going forward).
+This single structure type can then change if needed as future needs/ideas permit but won't likely need to change from passing, say, real numbers to, say, and instantiation of a text editor.